AB Bank Zambia

 AB Bank Zambia is a commercial bank in Zambia, licensed by the Bank of Zambia and by the national banking regulator.
 It is a member of AccessHolding, a banking group which operates a network of commercial banks and microfinance institutions in developing and transition countries with a target group focus on micro, small and medium-sized enterprises.

 Main Location

-The headquarters of AccessBank Zambia are located on Chainda Place, in Lusaka, the capital and largest city in the country.
+The headquarters of AB Bank Zambia are located on Chainda Place, in Lusaka, the capital and largest city in the country.
 The coordinates of the bank's headquarters are: 15°25'23.0"S, 28°17'01.0"E (Latitude:-15.423053; Longitude:28.283612).

 Overview

 The bank began operations on 18 October 2011, following the issuance of a commercial banking license by the Bank of Zambia.
 The bank's shareholders are five international development institutions.
 The target clientele of the bank are Zambian micro, small and medium-sized businesses, who have been left out of the formal economy by the traditional commercial banks.
 The bank also targets low income earners in the country.
 The bank maintains a facility for small-scale farmers.